Your URL is the first step of your online presence used for your branding in the market.

-However, most people don’t realize their URL is also a useful search engine optimization (SEO) tool.
-SEO best practices are what help your blog get to the top of search engine rankings for the key words and phrases you use.
+However, most people don’t realise their URL is also a useful search engine optimisation (SEO) tool.
+SEO best practices are what help your blog get to the top of search engine rankings for the keywords and phrases you use.

-For example, if you blog about the weirdest vanity plates complete with photos people send in, people might be Googling “funny personalized vanity plates,” “weird vanity plates” or “best vanity plates.”
+For example, if you blog about the weirdest vanity plates complete with people sending in photos, people might be Googling “funny personalised vanity plates,” “weird vanity plates” or “best vanity plates.”
 Having one of those key phrases in your URL can help improve your SEO ranking.

 Other SEO Blog Connections

 Your URL is just a tiny part of your SEO campaign.
 The overall content should also have natural SEO key phrases peppered throughout and headers, meta tags and inbound and outbound links as they count as SEO fodder.
-You might “just” be a blogger, but if you want to become well known and/or monetize your blog, you have to know SEO.
+You might “just” be a blogger, but if you want to become well known and monetise your blog, you have to know SEO.

 It doesn’t matter if you’re blogging about sliding table saws or the best pizza in the world.
-Know your key phrases and use them in every single blog.
-Keep tabs on where you stand and look at key phrases your competition uses.
-Even if you think you have a totally unique blog, you probably don’t — which is why you’re not ranked number one for every single key phrase.
+Know your key phrases and use them on every single blog.
+Keep tabs on where you stand and look at keyword phrases your competition uses.
+Even if you think you have a unique blog, you probably don’t — which is why you’re not ranked number one for every single key phrase.

 The absolute best URL is a “dot-com” for a blogger.
-You’ll be bombarded with offers to snatch up those dot-orgs, dot-nets or a dot-anything-else for an additional fee.
+You’ll be bombarded with offers to snatch up that dot-org, dot-nets or a dot-anything-else for an additional fee.
 The chances of your URL taking off and rivals picking up the leftovers are slim to none.
-Blogging is a labor of love for most people in the beginning, so save your money where you can.
+Blogging is a labour of love for most people, in the beginning, so save your money where you can.

 Some characteristics of the successful URLs are as follows: